 Top tips:

-- Look for unexpected feedback loops that may affect performance
+• Look for unexpected feedback loops that may effect performance

 https://www.open.edu/openlearn/science-maths-technology/computing-ict/models-and-modelling/content-section-7.1